ManBenit/uvmenv/docs/classification_files_func_base_components.md

 #### Sequence item
-All sequence items are stored on `SeqItm` directory, into a directory named by user when this component will be created.
+All sequence items are stored on `SeqItm` directory, into a directory named with **Snake case** by user when this component will be created.

 - `SeqItemBase.py`: Will become the `__init__.py` of the generated sequence item; in other words, it is the file that defines the sequence item.
 It contains the calls to request and response of `DUT`, respectively.